Cheese Steaks, Amish culture, and steel are a few things we instantly correlate with Pennsylvania, but what is Pennsylvania famous for besides these?

-William Penn, the founder of Pennsylvania was a Quaker and he guaranteed his settlers freedom of religion, making Pennsylvania a haven for persecuted Quakers everywhere.
-Despite being very few in numbers, the Quakers became influential in Pennsylvania and consequently in the USA.
+William Penn, the founder of Pennsylvania, was a Quaker, and he guaranteed his settler’s freedom of religion, making Pennsylvania a haven for persecuted Quakers everywhere.
+Despite being very few in number, the Quakers became influential in Pennsylvania and, consequently, in the USA.

-Some scholars even argue that many of the ideas that later became a cornerstone of the USA were firstly introduced by Quakers in Pennsylvania.
-The Quakers helped promote things like democracy, bill of rights, trial by jury, equal rights for men and women, abolition of slavery, and public education.
-They were also entrepreneurs and played a central role in advancing the Industrial Revolution, in England and in Pennsylvania.
+Some scholars even argue that Quakers in Pennsylvania first introduced many of the ideas that later became a cornerstone of the USA.
+The Quakers helped promote things like democracy, the bill of rights, trial by jury, equal rights for men and women, abolition of slavery, and public education.
+They were also entrepreneurs and played a central role in advancing the Industrial Revolution in England and in Pennsylvania.

-The Pennsylvania Deitsch (or Dutch, or German) had several different origins, spoke different german dialects, and had very diverse religions.
-From their interaction, a new dialect emerges, which is known as the Pennsylvania German, which still exists today.
+The Pennsylvania Deitsch (or Dutch or German) had several different origins, spoke different german dialects, and had very diverse religions.
+From their interaction, a new dialect emerged, known as Pennsylvania German, which still exists today.
 It is mostly spoken by the Amish people, as the other Pennsylvania Dutch today speak English, though some still speak the Pennsylvania Dutch language among themselves.

 Fun facts and Pennsylvania Records

 Finally, Pennsylvania holds a few notable records and is home to some unique and fun facts that are globally known.
-As one of the original colonies and the second state, there are lots of firsts in Pennsylvania.
+As one of the original colonies and the second state, Pennsylvania had many firsts.
 Let’s explore some of them:

-- Pennsylvania is the Keystone state because of its importante in forging the USA.
-We have talked about a few of the important historic events that happened in Pennsylvania;
+- Pennsylvania is the Keystone state because of its importance in forging the USA.
+We have talked about a few of the important historical events that happened in Pennsylvania;

-- Philadelphia was the United States capital city for seveal years, before Washington DC was established;
+- Philadelphia was the United States capital city for several years before Washington DC was established;

-- It is the only state of the original colonies that doesn’t border the Atlantic ocean;
+- It is the only state of the original colonies that don’t border the Atlantic ocean;

 - Founded in 1751 by Benjamin Franklin and Thomas Bond, the Pennsylvania Hospital in Philadelphia is the first hospital;

-- The first all-purpose computer was built in the USA University of Pennsylvania in 1946.
+- The USA University of Pennsylvania built the first all-purpose computer in 1946.

 - The oldest continuously operating bookshop in Ameris is the Moravian Book Shop in Bethlehem.
 It opened to the public in 1745.

-- The first business school in the United States was estblished in 1881.
+- The first business school in the United States was established in 1881.
 It’s the Wharton School of Business of the University of Pennsylvania.

-- We have mention that Hershey is the chocolate capital of the US, but did you know that Kennett Square is the world capital of mushrooms?
+- We have mentioned that Hershey’s is the chocolate capital of the US, but did you know that Kennett Square is the world capital of mushrooms?

 - Pennsylvania has the highest gas tax in the US.

-- Pennsylvania has 8 major sports league teams, five in Philly and 3 in Pittsburgh
+- Pennsylvania has eight major sports league teams, five in Philly and 3 in Pittsburgh.